-Milford Waterfront is a flagship development for the Port of Milford Haven.
+The Milford Waterfront development is a flagship project for the Port of Milford Haven.
 Positioned on the doorstep of the Pembrokeshire Coast National Park with quick and easy access to over 22 miles of the beautiful Milford Haven Waterway, Milford Waterfront will be an exciting place to live, work and play.

-The multi-million pound venture comprises approximately 380,000 sq ft of development space.
-As well as embracing independent businesses, there are significant investment opportunities for national businesses with dedicated space for hotels, restaurants, food retail and leisure.
+The multi-million pound venture comprises approximately 460,000 sq ft of development space.
+As well as embracing independent businesses, there are significant investment opportunities for national businesses with dedicated space for retail, leisure, hotels, restaurants and residential.

 Liddeston Solar Array